 Intimate Partner Violence – Abusive behavior between individuals who have a continuing intimate or romantic relationship with each other (married, dating, or other intimate relationships).
 Intimate Partner Violence includes (but is not limited to): assault, stalking, kidnapping, psychological abuse, manipulation/ coercion.

-Non-Consensual Intimate Touching – Any unwelcome intentional intimate touching of another, which does not constitute sexual violence, without the consent of the other person or in circumstances in which the person is unable, due to incapacitation, to give consent.
+Non-Consensual Sexual Touching – Any unwelcome intentional sexual touching of another, which does not constitute sexual violence, without the consent of the other person or in circumstances in which the person is unable, due to incapacitation, to give consent.

 Non-Consensual Sexual Penetration – A category of sexual assault defined as any anal, vaginal, or oral penetration with an object or body part by a person(s) upon another person who does not consent.

-Pregnancy Discrimination – Unjust or prejudicial treatment on the basis of pregnancy/parental status.
-Title IX prohibits the discrimination of a student based on pregnancy/parental status and requires that these students receive equitable treatment with other students (e.g., allowances for continued participation in classes & extra-curricular activities; provisions for reasonable class/work assignment adjustments as needed; allowances for legitimate absences due to pregnancy/parental status; opportunities to make up missed work, etc.).
-Only students have recourse under Title IX for Pregnancy Discrimination; employees having concerns regarding these issues should contact the Human Resource Office of Employee Relations via email at EmployeeRelations@hr.ufl.edu or via phone at (352) 392-1072.
+Pregnancy Discrimination – Unjust or prejudicial treatment on the basis of pregnancy or parental status.
+UF and Title IX prohibit discrimination based on pregnancy or parental status and requires that these students and employees receive equitable treatment (e.g., allowances for continued participation in classes & extra-curricular activities; provisions for reasonable class/work assignment adjustments as needed; allowances for legitimate absences due to pregnancy/parental status; opportunities to make up missed work, etc.).

 Retaliation – Any adverse action or behavior (or attempted adverse action or behavior) imposed against an individual as a result of their participation/ involvement in an investigation.
 To be retaliatory, the action or behavior must have a materially adverse effect on an individual’s employment, academics, living environment, or mental well-being.
 Allegations of retaliation should be immediately reported to the Title IX Coordinator; any individual responsible for retaliation will be subject to disciplinary action.